SihaoCheng/scattering_transform/README.md

 The scattering transform provides a powerful statistical vocabulary to quantify textures in a signal / field.
 It is similar to the power spectrum, but it captures a lot more information, particularly about non-Gaussian textures which are ubiquitous in astronomical/physical data.

 Here I provide a python 3 module to calculate the scattering coefficients of 2D fields (images).
-Everything you need is in one python script: `ST.py`.
-The module depends only on the following packages:
-`numpy, torch = 1.7`.
+Everything you need is in one python script: `ST.py`, which depends only on two packages: `numpy, torch = 1.7`.

 It can do the following things:
 1. Create the 2D wavelets to be used in scattering transform;